Code-Institute-Submissions/MilestoneProject1-Wreck-of-Blues/README.md

 ### Quote
-Pontus Snibbs quote has been aquired from "Wreck of Blues" facebook page (Permission from Mr Snibb).
+Pontus Snibbs quote has been acquired from "Wreck of Blues" facebook page (Permission from Mr. Snibb).

 ### Media

 All photos and videos has been given permission from "Pontus Snibb's Wreck of Blues."
-Photos has been gathered from "Pontus Snibb's Wreck of Blues" facebook and google search.
+Photos has been gathered from "Pontus Snibb's Wreck of Blues" facebook and Google search.
 Videos are from Youtube.
-Music are from Spoitfy.
+Music are from Spotify.

 ### Acknowledgements